 We never travel without travel insurance with World Nomads.
 World Nomads offers incredible flexible and great plans for Japan!

-A Geisha is not a prostitute
+A Geisha is Not a Prostitute

+I’m going to end these Japan travel tips with an important note!
 Geisha, Maiko, and Geiko are a huge and essential part of Japanese culture.
 Unfortunately, there’s a preconceived notion that Geisha are prostitutes, and this cannot be farther from the truth.
 If you’re traveling to Japan chances are you probably know that a Geisha is not a prostitute, but just in case you don’t I end with a final Japanese travel tip…

 A geisha is a highly skilled and trained professional artist.
 She is a female entertainer performing different forms of Japanese art.
 To hire out a geisha for a private event is a not cheap affair and is typically done at an ochaya (tea house) or at a ryōte (Japanese restaurant).